Bob King (labor leader): Run for president of the UAW

 On December 10, 2009, just a month after the Ford contract was rejected, King announced he would run for the presidency of the UAW.
 There were some concerns voiced in the press about King's viability as a candidate, since the UAW had lost 40 percent of its membership in the past eight years (18 percent since 2008), and had seen its assets shrink by $69 million (5.8 percent) since 2008.
 Although the rules of the political caucus that nominated King require union officers to retire after reaching the age of 65, the 63-year-old King ran anyway even though this meant he could serve only a single term.

 King was opposed by Gary Walkowicz, a member from King's former Local 600.
 It was the first time since 1992 that there had been a contest for the presidency of the UAW.

-Bob King won the race for President of the UAW on June 15, 2010.
+Bob King won the race for president of the UAW on June 15, 2010.
 The vote was 2,115 to 74, giving King a winning margin of 97 percent of the vote.

 One newspaper reporter described King as an effective organizer and a "fiery" public speaker.
 King said he would pursue an agenda of "equality of gain" under which financially recovered automakers would share their economic gains with workers.
 The UAW's contracts the Chrysler, Ford, and General Motors all expire in 2011.
 King also said he would seek to roll back some of the concessions the union had made in the past four years, and engage in extensive organizing to rebuild the union's membership.
 According to Bernie Ricke, president of Local 600, King is a firm believer in Social Movement Unionism, a philosophy that argues unions should form and promote broad coalitions to seek greater social and economic justice.

 Retirement

 Traditionally, no one over the age of 65 runs for president of the UAW.
-Since King was 67 years old, he declined to run for re-election in 2014 and will retire.
+Since King was 67 years old, he declined to run for re-election in 2014 and retired.